SAN DIEGO COMIC CON2006

 One jerk gone.

-Unfortunately, I soon realized that I'd played my role too well as Jim, sitting across the table from me, was leaning back in his chair (as if I might explode), wide-eyed and nervous as hell.
+Unfortunately, I soon realized that I'd played my role too well as Jim, sitting across the table from me, was leaning back in his chair, wide-eyed and nervous as hell, as if I might literally explode.

 Jim: (surprised) "Damn, Feo!
 Don't get angry with me man!"